dsoprea/PythonEtcdClient/README.md

                             prev_exists=True, current_index=5)
 ```

-The following convenience functions are also provided, but only allow you to
+The following convenience functions are also provided.
+They only allow you to
 check one, specific condition:

 ```python